 A month before my undergraduate graduation, I decided that medical school was the right path to take.
 As an undergrad, I researched the role that some voltage-gated ion channels play in cardiovascular diseases.
 That experience brought me close to the clinical world.
 After shadowing many physicians, I realized that I was driven not only to investigate disease processes, but also to provide patient care.

-UB Medical School was my first choice because it offers quality training for a more affordable cost than other institutions with a similar ranking.
+The Jacobs School of Medicine and Biomedical Sciences was my first choice because it offers quality training for a more affordable cost than other institutions with a similar ranking.
 Also, Buffalo’s cost of living is appealing to a student on a tight budget.